 To further complicate things, chargers don’t all supply the same amount of power.
 The wattage depends on the type of charger, the vehicle’s charging capabilities, and even your home’s electrical system.
 That’s why the question of how many watts to run an EV car doesn’t have a one-size-fits-all answer.

-Different Types of EV Chargers & Their Wattage
+What Are the Different Types of EV Chargers and Their Wattage?

 Electric vehicle chargers come in three primary types, each with a different power output.